District of Columbia Pay Transparency Compliance.

 Lauren "The max is $125K?"

 Lauren "Then how is someone at the same level making more than $125K?
 Because I know they are.
-Either the band is wrong, or someone is being paid outside the system.
-Both of those are problems."
+Either the band is wrong, or someone is paid outside the system.
+Both are problems."

 She's right.
 Brian's $142K blows through the top of the band.
-You've just given Lauren proof that Capital Avenue Strategies's compensation framework is broken.or selectively applied.
+You've just handed Lauren proof the framework is broken or selectively applied.

 Lauren "Two weeks for a number you should already have?"

-Lauren "I'll wait two weeks.
-But Theo.the fact that it takes two weeks to tell me the pay range for my own job title tells me something about how this company thinks about pay.
-And it's not great."
+Lauren "I'll wait.
+But the fact that it takes two weeks to tell me the pay range for my own job title tells me something about how this company thinks about pay."

-Under the District of Columbia’s Equal Pay Act, Lauren had the right to know the pay scale for her position.
-Taking two weeks to produce a number you should already have signals that pay data isn’t managed. which is exactly the conclusion she drew.
-The compliance cost was +1.
-The real cost was losing a top-performing engineer to a competitor who publishes ranges publicly.
-Under DC Wage Transparency Omnibus Amendment Act, maintaining current pay scales isn’t optional. it’s a recordkeeping requirement.
+Under the District of Columbia’s Equal Pay Act, Lauren had the right to know the pay scale.
+Taking two weeks signals pay data isn’t managed.
+The real cost was losing a top engineer to a competitor that publishes ranges publicly.
+Under DC Wage Transparency Omnibus Amendment Act, maintaining current pay scales is a recordkeeping requirement.

 Tom Brennan has modeled three scenarios against Capital Avenue Strategies's the District of Columbia exposure.
 Click each card to see the full breakdown.

-Under DC Pay Equity (Wage Transparency Act of 2014), "market rate" is explicitly not a defence.
-If Lauren files, back pay plus equal liquidated damages is the floor, not the ceiling.
-And the DC Wage Transparency Omnibus Amendment Act posting violations remain open.
+Under the DC Equal Pay Act, "market rate" is not a defence.
+If Lauren files, back pay plus liquidated damages is the floor.
+Omnibus posting violations remain open.

-DC Wage Transparency Omnibus Amendment Act posting fix clears the immediate DC OAG finding.
-The privileged audit surfaces and remediates DC Pay Equity (Wage Transparency Act of 2014) exposure before a plaintiff's attorney does.
-DC OAG enforcement priorities give weight to voluntary remediation in mitigation.
+Omnibus posting fix clears the DC OAG finding.
+The privileged audit surfaces DC Equal Pay Act exposure before a plaintiff's attorney does.
+DC OAG gives weight to voluntary remediation in mitigation.

-A class action attorney has already tagged Capital Avenue Strategies employees in LinkedIn posts about the District of Columbia pay equity rights.
+A class-action attorney has tagged Capital Avenue Strategies employees on LinkedIn about DC pay equity rights.
 Lauren has spoken to an employment lawyer.
-The DC Wage Transparency Omnibus Amendment Act posting violations are public record.
-Any applicant can see them.
-So can the DC OAG.
+The Omnibus posting violations are public record.

 Before the CFO meeting, reflect.
 There's no right answer.but where you stand shapes how you lead.
 Click on the grid to place yourself.